Kansas Medicaid Officials Unveil KanCare Renewal Plan To Mixed Reviews

 Pregnant women, individuals with physical or intellectual disabilities, and low-income parents with children under the age of 6 would be exempt from the requirement.

-Jim McLean is managing director of the Kansas News Service, a collaboration of KCUR, Kansas Public Radio, KMUW and High Plains Public Radio covering health, education and politics.
-You can reach him on Twitter @jmcleanks.
-Kansas News Service stories and photos may be republished at no cost with proper attribution and a link back to kcur.org.
+Jim McLean is managing director of KMUW's Kansas News Service, a collaboration of KMUW, Kansas Public Radio and KCUR covering health, education and politics in Kansas.
+Follow him on Twitter @jmcleanks.

+To contact KMUW News or to send in a news tip, reach us at news@kmuw.org.